Measurement of body composition in children

 THEORETICAL MODELS OF BODY COMPOSITION

-Theoretical models of body composition divide the body into two compartments or multiple compartments:
+Theoretical models of body composition divide the body into two, three, or multiple compartments:

 ●In the two-compartment model, the body is divided into the fat and fat-free mass.
+Bioimpedance is a method used to assess body composition based on the two-compartment model.
 The two-compartment model is useful in clinical practice because of the ease with which body fat and fat-free mass can be measured and the simplicity with which their changes during health and disease can be assessed.
 However, the two-compartment model is subject to error because the methods used to measure body fat and fat-free mass are based upon the assumption that the chemical composition of these tissue stores remains constant across a broad range of ages and disease states.

 - Ellis KJ, Abrams SA, Wong WW.
 Body composition of a young, multiethnic female population.
 Am J Clin Nutr 1997; 65:724.